For the pdf version of this bulletin, click here.

 1. Overview of water-quality monitoring of drainage discharge

 Subsurface drainage discharge and surface runoff are pathways for phosphorus (P) loss from subsurface-drained farms.
-Monitoring P loss is important to evaluate the P reduction performance of conservation practices, which is measured by P load.
-The P load is the weight of P that is lost from a 1-acre farm over a certain time period (typically in units of lb/ac).
-The concentration of P and flow rate are needed to calculate P load.
+Monitoring P loss is crucial for evaluating the performance of conservation practices in reducing P, which is quantified through the measurement of P load.
+The P load is the amount of P lost from a farm over a specific time period, usually measured in units of lb/ac.
+Calculating P load requires information on P concentration and flow rate.

 There are three strategies for collecting water samples: (1) flow-proportional sampling, (2) time-proportional sampling, and (3) grab sampling.
 For the flow- and time-proportional strategies, you can take either discrete or composite samples.
 A discrete sample is a single sample taken at a given time, whereas a composite sample combines several aliquots, taken at different times, into a single bottle.
 Generally, compositing is used to reduce the cost because there are fewer samples to analyze.
 A grab sample, by nature, is discrete.